johannst/notes/src/debug/gdb.md

           on: Truncate log file on each run.
           off: Append to logfile (default).

+  set trace-commands <on | off>
+          on: Echo comamands executed (good with logging).
+          off: Do not echo commands executedt (default).

   set history filename <fname>
           Change file where to save and restore command history to and from.

   set history <on | off>
           Enable or disable saving of command history.

+  set exec-wrapper <cli>
+          Set an exec wrapper which sets up the env and execs the debugee.
 ```
 > Logging options should be configured before logging is turned on.